 Beyond books, Mrs. Dalloway’s sells things related thematically to the store’s concept: potted plants, unusual copper, ceramic, and glass vases to hold cut flowers; original art for hanging, including watercolors, photography and weavings, and also English, French, and German botanical and insect prints.

 And Mrs. Dalloway’s offers free same-day delivery in the neighborhood.
+They even understand the Importance of local SEO in 2020, helping them reach their local customers.
 Take that, Amazon!

 Another indie bookstore perk: local author readings